What is Sleep Apnea?

 - Grinding teeth or clenching of the jaw

 - Depression and difficulty concentrating

-At iSmile Dental Care we take OSA treatment seriously, conducting a free screening using the latest diagnostic technology to assess each patient’s case, sleep history, health patterns, and even the presence of Temporomandibular Joint Disorder (TMD).
-Prior to any testing, we always work with our OSA cases to determine insurance eligibility.
+At iSmile Dental Care, we take OSA treatment seriously.
+Our diagnostic process begins by conducting a free screening using the latest diagnostic technology to assess each patient’s sleep history, health patterns, and even the presence of Temporomandibular Joint Disorder (TMD).
+Prior to any testing related to OSA, we always work with our patients to determine insurance eligibility.